 Mahashivratri (March–February)

-Maas Shravan (July–August)
+Shravan Maas (July–August)

 Dev Deepawali (Celebrated fifteen days after Diwali)

-How it is celebrated: Thousands of diyas light up the entire Varanasi, particularly the temple area and ghats.
+Thousands of diyas light up the entire Varanasi, particularly the temple area and ghats.
 The home of Kulpati Tiwari, the former Mahant of Shri Kashi Vishwanath Temple in Redzone, is where Baba's marriage ceremonial rites are carried out.

-When to visit
+Best time to visit

 Cultural and National Symbol